coin-worx/coin-exchange-frontend/README.md

 - Swiss Franc (CHF)
 - Japanese Yen (JPY)

-The platform will mostly be a self contained product with not much integration with external system(s).
+The platform is a self contained product with not much integration with external system(s).
 However, the billing module will have to support some different mechanisms for depositing money into user accounts that may include:
 - Paypal deposit
 - Bank/wire transfer deposit
-Bitcoin deposit
+- Bitcoin deposit

 ## Problem Statment
+Cryptocurrency market has been on rise in the recent years and has become a popular financial entity.
+The crypto market is decentralized it's not being controlled by any single authority offering more control to the users.
+Some of the cryptocurrencies can also be used by setting a fixed supply cap making them more imune to inflation.
+This makes the cryptocurrency market highly profitable.
 ## Solution
-Our goal is to build a mobile based trading platform for crypto currencies and with the ability to buy and sell the digital currency against one another.
-It will be an independent exchange servicing both retail and institutional customers with starting with basic features like market & limit orders and then moving onto more complex ones.
+To gain profit from cryptocurrency market apart from investing in trading cryptocurrencies itself one can take advantage from market liquidity by creating their own cryptocurrency exchange.
+Creating a cryptocurrency exchange offers the advantage of being a part of the cyrpto market itself and one can take advantage of the transaction fees to generate revenue.

 ### Technology Stack
 - [Grails](https://grails.org/): Server side MVC, Backend REST Integration